nmantani/archiver-MOTW-support-comparison/README.md

 I previously tested WinRAR with a ZIP archive file that contained only text files, and I misunderstood that WinRAR does not propagate MOTW.

-## Comparison table of MOTW propagation behavior (as of 27 August 2022)
+## Comparison table of MOTW propagation behavior (as of 4 November 2022)
 |Name|Tested version|MOTW propagation behavior|
 |----|--------------|-------------------------|
 |"Extract all" built-in function of Windows Explorer|Windows 10 21H2|<ul><li>MOTW is propagated only if ZoneId value of the MOTW is 3 (Internet) or 4 (Untrusted sites)</li><li>ZoneId field of the archive file is inherited</li><li>The absolute path of the archive file is set for the ReferrerUrl field</li><li>All other fields are ignored</li></ul>|